Anubhapatki/FileRepository/README.md

 4. Archive the oldest files (more than 5 days).
 You should consider having a new field in the database table or move the files to another directory.

-    Used Celery Aysnchronous Queus with Redis Message Broker, for archiving any files which are more then old in the FileRepository.
+A.    Used Celery Aysnchronous Queus with Redis Message Broker, for archiving any files which are more then old in the FileRepository.
     Celery Runs a periodic task every 5 days updates the Filerepository 'archived' flag and archived data field.
 This could be achieved using a management commands and cron job as well.
 But if we talk about scalability and deploying this app of production environment then monitoring and periodic tasks can be carried out in background without disturbing the request response.